How to Build a Luxury DTC Brand with Last Crumb CEO Matt Jung

 4. Replace $2K-$30K/mo

-Combine 12 products into 1 for just $39/mo (replaces $2K-$30K/mo).
+Combine 12 products into 1 for just $39+/mo (replaces $2K-$30K/mo).

 AdGPT Workflows

-High control
+High completion

 For: Static Ads, Video Ads